Blog

 Mobile tour guide apps can improve the customer experience for in-person tours or serve as stand-alone revenue streams for tourists who want a self-guided experience.

-Ruka Africa’s Mt.
-Kilimanjaro scenic flight app
+The Ruka Africa’s Mt.
+Kilimanjaro scenic flight app built with STQRY.

 Ruka Africa offers a scenic flight around Mt.
 Kilimanjaro.
 Their mobile audio guide app is a free add-on and offers insights into how the volcanic peaks formed nearly 200,000 years ago.
 This allows the company to provide a multimedia experience to its customers.

-4. Bloody Mary - Haunted New Orleans
+Bloody Mary - Haunted New Orleans

 Audio guide apps don’t have to be free.
 Tour guide companies can also charge for them.
 Depending on the length and location of the tour, companies typically charge between $5 and $15.

 This Haunted New Orleans tour takes visitors through the Haunted Museum and nearby sites.
 The creator of the app is Bloody Mary, a professional psychic medium, ghost hunter, author, and occult historian.
-After offering in-person tours for 25 years, she decided to go digital and offer a self-guided tour app as well.
-Now, visitors can choose between the more affordable digital version and live, guided tours.

-Bloody Mary Tours
+— Bloody Mary, Founder at Bloody Mary Tours

-Bloody Mary's Tours and Haunted Museum
+The Bloody Mary's Tours and Haunted Museum is available on iOS and Android.

-An audio guide app is an excellent tool for both city governments and non-profit cultural organizations.
 By providing visitors with a self-guided tour, they can explore the area at their own pace and learn more about the history and culture of the place they are visiting.

 Particularly when covering large areas, you might want to include these in your app: